OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ## How to save custom XML to the document

 > [!NOTE]
 > This section discusses custom XML parts in the context of the Office Common JavaScript API which is supported in Word.
-The application-specific Excel JavaScript API also provides access to the custom XML parts.
-The Excel APIs and programming patterns are somewhat different.
-For more information, see [Excel CustomXmlPart](/javascript/api/excel/excel.customxmlpart).
+The application-specific JavaScript APIs for Excel and for Word also provide access to the custom XML parts.
+The application-specific APIs and programming patterns are somewhat different from the Common version.
+For more information, see [Excel.CustomXmlPart](/javascript/api/excel/excel.customxmlpart) and [Word.CustomXmlPart](/javascript/api/word/word.customxmlpart).

-There is an additional storage option when you need to store information that exceeds the size limits of the document Settings or which has a structured character.
-You can persist custom XML markup in a task pane add-in for Word (and for Excel, but see the note at the top of this section).
-In Word, you use the [CustomXmlPart](/javascript/api/office/office.customxmlpart) object and its methods (again, see the note above for Excel).
+There's an additional storage option when you need to store information that exceeds the size limits of the document settings or which has a structured character.
+You can persist custom XML markup in a task pane add-in for Word (and for Excel and Word using application-specific API per the note at the beginning of this section).
+In Word, you can use the [CustomXmlPart](/javascript/api/office/office.customxmlpart) object and its methods (again, see the earlier note about application-specific APIs for Excel and Word).
 The following code creates a custom XML part and displays its ID and then its content in divs on the page.
 Note that there must be an `xmlns` attribute in the XML string.

 ```js
 function createCustomXmlPart() {